 During his life on Earth, we see the Lord’s ability to command and remove evil spirits.
 This corresponds to the work he is doing in the spiritual world.
 In the spiritual world, he is doing a massive work far beyond our ability to comprehend: He, by the power of his might alone, gradually subjugated all the hells and put the spiritual world back into order.
 This took time.
 The enormity of this work is described by the prophets and in the gospels, but mostly in the Book of Revelation.
 This is one reason it is important to understand the extent of the darkness on earth before the Lord came – it gives us a perception of the enormity of the battles the Lord performed.
 Two effects of these great battles are the great amount of miracles that were done during his life and shortly thereafter, and how extreme possessions were before and during His life.

 For the same reason that external possession stopped, overt miracles gradually ceased along the same timeline after the time of Jesus.
 This is because both possession and miracles compel people to believe or not believe.
 In normal times (when there is equilibrium in the spiritual world), neither the good nor the evil spirits are allowed to compel.
 They can influence humanity, but they are not allowed to force people to choose one way or the other.
 In the time of imbalance, however, evil was forcing people to its will, which took the form of possession at times.
 It was necessary for miracles to be visibly performed during Jesus’ life in order to help bring people to believe in the divinity of Jesus.
 The miracles have a good purpose, but they also compel.
 Miracles were used to convert an external people in an external way.
 Nevertheless, they were an important beginning.
 This is what is meant by Jesus’ disapproval of people who are looking for ‘signs and wonders.’
 To believe in the divinity of Jesus was the most important of all beliefs for renewing religion on earth.
 Miracles did not necessarily change people’s hearts because the people did not come to belief from within and make it their own.
 Overt miracles are a ‘fantastic’ external measure.
-It is important to note that Miracles were allowed (in New Testament times) in order to compensate for the breach of equilibrium by evil spirits.
+Miracles were allowed (in New Testament times) in order to compensate for the breach of equilibrium by evil spirits.
 This is why miracles like those described in the Bible were allowed then but do not occur today.